wp-plugins/oik-batchmove/readme.txt

 1. Use the Selection criteria to list the posts you may want to alter and click on Filter.
 1. Select the posts to change.
 1. Select the target category, choose the Action to perform, click on Apply changes.

+= How do I use scheduled republishing? =
+To enable scheduled republishing:
+1. Activate the oik-batchmove plugin
+1. Visit oik options > Scheduled republish to enter the settings you want to use.
+1. Ensure Activated? is checked
+1. Click on Update

+This will enable the WordPress CRON scheduling to perform scheduled republishing on a daily basis.

+To disable scheduled republishing:
+1. With the oik-batchmove plugin activated
+1. Visit oik options > Scheduled republish
+1. Ensure Activated? is unchecked
+1. Click on Update

+This will stop the WordPress CRON scheduling from performing scheduled republishing.

+= How do I see what's going to be republished? =
+The "Reposts for today" box shows the posts that have not yet been republished.
+When Scheduled republish is not activated then this will list the posts that were published on the date determined by applying "look back" to the current date.
+When Scheduled republish is activated you would not expect to see any posts until you change the "look back" value.

+The "Reposts for tomorrow" box shows you the posts that may be republished in the next scheduled invocation.

+= How do I see what's been republished? =
+The "Rescheduled posts" box lists posts with a post date of ( today - "look back" + "reschedule" ) If you use the default values '-450 days' and '+451 days' this would be the posts scheduled for publishing tomorrow.
+If you find a post that you don't want republished then you may want to edit or delete it.

+= My time zone is not GMT (UTC+0)=
+This scenario has not been tested.

+= How can I exclude posts? =
+@TODO This is a planned feature

+= Will my posts be re-publicized to Facebook and Twitter? = Yes.
+That's the plan.
+We're currently testing with Jetpack publicize.
+Let us know which other social media sharing/publicize plugins you want supported.

 = oik-batchmove may not be fully functional =